AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * To better distinguish views from folders, the color of view names has been changed from dark blue to dark cyan.
 [Read more](../../platform/using/access-management.md#about-views)

 * Campaign Classic can now be connected to Microsoft Dynamics CRM accounts hosted in the UK, India and Canada regions.
-This concerns Office 365 and Dynamics 2015 (on-premise) deployment types.
+This applies to  Office 365 and On premise (Dynamics 2015) deployment types.

 * Campaign now performs a TLS verification to check that the hostname of the server matches the hostname in the provided certificate.